 Trade shows are a popular—and sometimes crucial—way for companies to get their products and services in front of prospective customers and connections.
 In 2020 the arrival of the coronavirus meant hundreds of industry events were postponed or placed on hold indefinitely.
-Many companies are now looking for new ways to promote their brands and products.
+Many companies searched for new ways to promote their brands and products.
 What are your trade show alternatives?

 The massive events that attract tens of thousands of people may return in the future.
 For now, a new set of principles guide how companies approach events.
 It’s all about social distancing, sanitation, and size limits.
 These are important to help attendees stay safe while they enjoy themselves.